"Loneliness has followed me my whole life. Everywhere. In bars, in cars, sidewalks, stores, everywhere. There's no escape. I am God's lonely man."

 Easy Andy (the gun salesman) mentions that someone would have to be a jackass to carry a Model 29 with an 8 3/4 inch barrel in the street, making it something of a Take That since Harry's Model 29 has an 8 3/4 inch barrel (though it changes to a 6 1/2 inch barrel in some scenes).
 The sequels have him carry a 6 1/2 inch version, however.

 Travis also buys a Walther PPK (knockoff), although he's forced to surrender it.

 In the scene where Betsy leaves her office in slow-motion and Martin Scorsese can be glimpsed sitting on the stoop behind her, he's wearing an inside-out Columbia Studios t-shirt.
 Taxi Driver was a Columbia picture.

 Suicide by Cop: Travis seemingly attempts this at the film's climax.
 When the cops burst in, he puts his hands in his pocket and appears to be about to withdraw a gun.
 The cops aren't trigger happy enough for this to work however, and Travis instead pulls out an imaginary gun and pretends to shoot himself in the head.

-Unbuilt Trope: The final shootout looks like a brutal deconstruction of every action film shootout ever made: There are no flashy edits or jump cuts, no musical cues, no improbably cool weapons or marksmanship and it barely lasts two minutes.
-There is nothing but barbaric violence shown in all its brutality.
-Yet it was made long before many films that used all those techniques.
+Unbuilt Trope: The final shootout could be interpreted as a deconstruction of every action film shootout ever made: There are no flashy edits or jump cuts, no musical cues, no improbably cool weapons or marksmanship and it barely lasts two minutes.
+There is nothing, but raw violence and yet, it was made long before many films that used all those techniques.

 Unreliable Narrator: The way Travis describes his life is, let's say, somewhat at odds to what we see of his life, especially how he describes it to other people; his diary, on the other hand, is pretty accurate.